Getting Started with Score Judge

 Big Screen

 Open the public leaderboard on your presentation laptop.
 Connect to projector.
 Hit F11 for fullscreen.
-The display refreshes automatically as new scores arrive.
+The display refreshes automatically as scores arrive.

 Public leaderboard showing live scores